 This drink calls for a raw egg white (though the egg won’t be included in the box—we can’t ship those!—and we can recommend Ms. Better’s Miraculous Foamer as an alternative).
 Utilized properly, raw egg whites give cocktails a texture and body you can’t get any other way.
 They’re an important component of a traditional sour cocktail and have been used in classics for centuries.
 (Learn more in this egg-cellent blog post.)

 Brice began his career in hospitality over a decade ago on the bustling streets of San Francisco.
-He has since moved to Nashville and helped to shape its growing cocktail scene.
+He has since moved to Nashville and helped to shape its growing cocktail scene—currently, he’s the Head of Beverage at Urban Cowboy Public House.

 The Mediterranean Toddy by Brian McCullough puts some unexpected yet harmonious flavors front and center.
 It’s based on the za’atar tea popular in the region, which has traditionally been used as a health supplement—Maimonides himself used to prescribe it to his patients back in the day.
 Warm honey, cinnamon, lemon zest, and a bouquet of fresh za’atar herbs transform hot water into a perfectly balanced base of sweet, spiced, and savory in which the complexity of brandy shines.
 Sip slowly and think of the rolling hills near the banks of the Aegean Sea.